Crypto Tax Reporting Requirements Canada 2026 – Complete CRA Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

-Start for free →The CRA treats cryptocurrency as a commodity.
-All gains, losses, and income must be reported.
-There is no threshold below which you are exempt from reporting.
+Start for free →The CRA treats crypto as a commodity — not currency.
+That means every gain, every loss, and every income event must be reported.
+There is no de minimis threshold, no minimum below which you get a pass.
+Zero exceptions.

 Schedule 3: Capital Gains

-Report all crypto capital gains and losses on Schedule 3, Section 5 (Other Properties).
-List proceeds of disposition, Adjusted Cost Base, expenses, and gain/loss.
-Totals flow to T1 line 12700.
+All crypto capital gains and losses go on Schedule 3, Section 5 (Other Properties).
+You report proceeds of disposition, Adjusted Cost Base, any selling expenses, and the resulting gain or loss.
+The totals flow to T1 line 12700.

 T2125: Business Income from Crypto

-If classified as business income (frequent trading, professional mining, staking as business): report gross income and deductible expenses on T2125.
-Net flows to T1 line 13500.
+If the CRA classifies your activity as business income — frequent trading, professional mining, running a staking operation — you report on T2125.
+List your gross income and deductible expenses.
+Net business income flows to T1 line 13500.

 T1 Line 13000: Other Income

-Non-business crypto income (staking rewards, airdrops, casual mining) goes on T1 line 13000.
+Staking rewards, airdrops, and casual mining income that isn't classified as a business goes on T1 line 13000.
+Straightforward.

 T1135: Foreign Crypto Exchange Reporting